keboola/connection-docs/transformations/dbt/cli/cli.md

 *   `beer_demo` is the target name used in the prior step and visible in profiles.yml

-*   We are using local profiles, those are using environmental variables stored before.
+*   We are using local profiles; they are using environmental variables stored before.

 ![](imgs/2769649699.png){: width="100%" }

-User should see green in all steps:
+You should see green in all steps:

 ![](imgs/2770239505.png){: width="100%" }

 dbt Run
 -------

-For the script alteration, the only check/change user has to make with off-the-shelf scripts is to alter source definitions to match sources:
+For the script alteration, the only check/change you have to make with off-the-shelf scripts is to alter source definitions to match sources:

 ![](imgs/2769879073.png){: width="100%" }